-As of today (31st March 2020) over 2 billion people are locked-down around the world, close to 800,000 cases have been confirmed worldwide and almost 40,000 lives have been lost (it is fair to say these estimates may be conservative).
+As of today (09th April 2020) over 3 billion people are locked-down around the world, close to 1.51 million cases have been confirmed worldwide and almost 91,000 lives have been lost (it is fair to say these estimates may be conservative).
 The data are changing on an hourly basis and the consensus in many nations is that they can no longer contain the virus and are simply working to slow it down, thus avoiding the swamping of already overstretched health systems.

 Dr. Tedros Adhanom, Director General of the World Health Organisation noted in a recent speech that, “Our message to countries continues to be: you must take a comprehensive approach.
 Not testing alone.
 Not contact tracing alone.
 Not quarantine alone.
 Not social distancing alone.
 Do it all.
 Any country that looks at the experience of other countries with large epidemics and thinks ‘that won’t happen to us’ is making a deadly mistake.
 It can happen to any country…”

 This shouldn’t have been a surprise, experts have been warning us this is coming, and we’ve been here before.
 The 1918 influenza pandemic (known as Spanish flu) was the first of the two H1N1 influenza outbreaks (the second being the 2009, Swine flu outbreak).
 The Spanish flu infected 500 million people (around 27% of the 1918 world population), killing 50-100 million people.